darebrawley/mip653/_projects/syllabus.md

 This course engages with this agency of maps directly in hands-on workshops covering the technical skills required to use maps as both tools for research and design-based interventions.
 Likewise the course will focus throughout on fostering a deep understanding of the promises, as well as the limitations of GIS-based methods.

 ### Course structure
-The course syllabus will be divided into four major sections addressing key geographic concepts:
+The course syllabus will be divided into three major sections addressing key geographic concepts:

-Mapping where things are
-Mapping values and categories
-Mapping overlaps, intersections, and paths
-Mapping proximity and concentration
+1. **MAPPING WHERE THINGS ARE**
+The first module in the course will introduce fundamental frameworks for working with Geographic Information Systems including: defining location, spatial data types, projections and coordinate reference systems.

+2. **MAPPING VALUES AND CATEGORIES**
+Section two covers concepts and methods for using maps to describe abstract spatial phenomena.
+We move beyond "this is here" and introduce approaches to describing quantitative and qualitative data about locations.

+3. **MAPPING SPATIAL RELATIONSHIPS**
+    3a. **OVERLAPS, INTERSECTIONS, AND PATHS**
+    3b. **PROXIMITY AND CONCENTRATION**
+In section three we introduce spatial concepts central to both analysis and drawing methods in GIS.
+We will work with key techniques for analyzing the spatial relationships between multiple data sources -- revealing new information that would not be possible to discern without geographic information systems.

 The final weeks of class will be dedicated to synthesizing methods and topics covered towards the development of the final project.